peterfairfield/anaxis/all.md

 We are going to call this, “The Skinflayer Betrayer” or “Love on the Water” “Fyre Upon The Skyye”

 Edo Shawn Fallstaff
-Professor at Beowulf, He is the one missing the brains.
+Professor at Bolsinger, He is the one missing the brains.
 If they go to the Flint house, they might see him having a rough day.

-Shawn attended Natural College, but never made fellow and now has been tapped to begin a College of the Mind at Beowulf.
+Shawn attended Natural College, but never made fellow and now has been tapped to begin a College of the Mind at Bolsingers.
 He has always been principally interested in archeology and history.
 He is also an Edo, but he is able to cast water-breathing (allowing him to breathe air), and has gotten used to being dry.
 He is a little hunchy and lizard like, in a nerdy way.

 Lamark